Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Women's clothing of the 17th century followed the Baroque style of the time.
 Highly ornamental Baroque fashion featured soft, free-flowing lines and a release from the stiff, structured garments of the Elizabethan Era.
 While French fashion, influenced by King Louis XIV, was highly elaborate, the styles of Protestant countries were more subdued.

 Fabrics and style influences from Asia became more available due to an expansion of the shipping trade.
-While overland routes had previously enabled East/West trade, shipping greatly increased commerce and the import of Chinese silk and Indian cotton.
-The British East India Company, founded in 1600, took control of portions of India, granted the right by King Charles II to coin money and command troops.
+While overland routes had previously enabled East/West trade, shipping greatly increased commerce with the import of Chinese silk and Indian cotton.
+The British East India Company, founded in 1600, took control of portions of India, granted the right by King Charles II to coin money and command troops in the region.

 Consumer demand for imports, including inexpensive Indian cotton, became acknowledged as an important part of the economy.
 Fashion was recognized as a commercial entity, reported on in magazines.
 The French periodical Le Mercure Galant, a society magazine produced from 1672–1674 and in 1678 Donneau de Vise, offered articles on life at court, theater, political opinion, and fashion.
 Illustrations of fashionable garments by printmakers Jacques Callot and Abraham Bosse were accompanied by details on fabrics, shoes, and accessories as well as mentions of suppliers and merchants.